pmacpherson/aws-study-group/inprogress/challenge-05/readme.md

 Create a lambda function that is executed every minute and writes an entry to a dynamodb table.

 ### Create AWS Lambda function:
-* Create new lambda function:
+Create new lambda function that spits out "Hello DynamoDB" to console:
 	* named: hello-dynamodb
 	* new execution role: lambda_hello_dynamodb_execution

-* Upload package created above with:
-	* Handler: CreateThumbnail.handler (note this is the name of the CreateThumbnail.js)
-* Modify inline content and output "Hello DynamoDB" to the console.  eg console.log("Hello DynamoDB")
-* Test the lambda and review the logs and verify output is displayed
+Make sure to test the lambda and review the logs and verify output is displayed.

 ### Schedule Lambda Execution:
-* Add a new trigger on the lambda by creating a Cloudwatch Events that will execute every minute.
+Add a new trigger on the lambda that will execute every minute.

-* Review the execution logs for the lambda function under CloudWatch > Logs > hello-dynamodb
+Review the execution logs for the lambda function under CloudWatch > Logs > hello-dynamodb
-* Confirm execution is happening every mintue

 ### Create DynamoDB Table
-* Create dynamo db table
-	 * Table Name: helloDynamo
+Create a DynamoDB table:
+	* named "helloDynamo"
-	 * Primary Key: date / number
+	* primary key named date of datatype number

-			* This will be the primary key for the table.
+This will be the primary key for the table.
 Not ideal for production environments, but adequate for this challenge

-	 * Create the table
-* Wait for table to be properly created and confirm schema structure contains one field named "date"
+It may take a few moments before the table is fully created.

 ### Download Lambda Function:
-* Export the lambda function using Actions > Export Function
+Export the lambda function using Actions > Export Function
-* Download Deployment package and save to your local environment
-* Unzip the file

 ### Modify Lambda function
-* Open the index.js file locally
 ```
 const AWS = require('aws-sdk');
 const docClient = new AWS.DynamoDB.DocumentClient();